samuel-marsh/scCustomize/cran-comments.md

 ## Minor Version Update
 This is a hotfix minor update from v1.1.2 to v1.1.3.
 In this version I have:

 - Fixed parameter documentation in function help/manual that slipped through release (see News.md).
+I'm sorry this was missed in submission yesterday.
 Parameter input changed substantially in v1.1.2 and therefore accurate documentation is required with hotfix instead of waiting until next release.

 ## R CMD check results